 FIGURE 1.
 Geometric definition of wave skewness and asymmetry.
-The wave propagates from left to right. b_1 and b_2 are horizontal distances from the breaker crests to the zero-downcrossing and -upcrossing respectively. a_1 and a_2 are the breaker crest height and trough depth respectively.
-Solid line - numerically simulated incipient breaker.
-Dashed line - harmonic wave of the same wavelength and wave height.
-Dash-dotted line - Stokes wave of the same length and height.
+The wave propagates from left to right.
+Solid line: numerically simulated incipient breaker; dashed line: harmonic wave; dash-dotted line: Stokes wave.
 Dotted lines are the mean (zero) water level (horizontal) and the line drawn from the breaker crest down to the level of its trough (vertical).

-and skewness (asymmetry with respect to the horisontal axis) are given in figure 1, reproduced with modifications from Babanin et al. (2007a).
-In mathematical terms, these definitions are:
+One of early motivations for the present study was to search for a theory able to describe wave asymmetry with respect to the vertical axis.
+Definitions of the asymmetry and skewness are given in figure 1, reproduced with modifications from Babanin et al. (2007b).
+In mathematical terms, these definitions are

-$$A_s = \frac{b_1}{b_2} - 1; S_k = \frac{a_1}{a_2} - 1.$$ (2.14)
+$$A_s = \frac{b_1}{b_2} - 1, S_k = \frac{a_1}{a_2} - 1.$$ (2.16)

-Thus, positive skewness represents a wave with a crest height greater than the trough depth and negative asymmetry represents a wave tilted forward in the direction of propagation.
+Thus, positive skewness represents a crest sharper than the trough and negative asymmetry represents a wave tilted forwards.

-Intrinsically, both the asymmetry and the skewness are natural features of steep deepwater waves regardless of their size, crest length, forcing or generation source.
+Intrinsically, both the asymmetry and the skewness are natural features of steep deep-water waves regardless of their size, crest length, forcing or generation source.
 Importantly for this study, experimentally observed asymmetry A_s has been broadly associated with the wave breaking (e.g. Caulliez 2002; Young & Babanin 2006).
-Perturbation theories, being essentially spectral theories, cannot reproduce such asymmetry for deep-water waves, and therefore, since we intended to study physical features of near-breaking waves, a fully-nonlinear theory was obviously required.
+Perturbation theories cannot reproduce such asymmetry for deep-water waves, and therefore, since we intended to study physical features of near-breaking waves, a fully nonlinear theory was obviously required.
 Figure 1 illustrates the capacity of the CS model in this regard.
 In the figure, three types of waves of the same height and length, i.e. of the same mean steepness, are shown.
-Once the skewness is non-zero and the amplitude a is not clearly defined, a definition of the wave steepness in terms of akbecomes ambiguous.
+Once the skewness is non-zero and the amplitude a is not clearly defined, a definition of the wave steepness in terms of ak becomes ambiguous.
 Therefore, unless otherwise specified, the steepness will be expressed in terms of wave height $H = a_1 + a_2$ rather than wave amplitude a, as $\epsilon = Hk/2$.
 In these terms, a steepness $\epsilon = 0.335$ of the wave shown in the figure far exceeds the limits of a perturbation analysis.

-The dashed line in figure 1 represents a steep sinusoidal wave $(S_k = A_s = 0)$.
+The dashed line in figure 1 represents a steep sinusoidal wave ($S_k = A_s = 0$).
 Such a wave will immediately transform itself into a Stokes wave (e.g. Chalikov & Sheinin 2005), an example of which is shown in the figure by the dash-dotted line.
+This steep

-This steep Stokes wave is highly skewed ($S_k = 0.39$), but remains symmetric (i.e. $A_s = 0$).
-The incipient breaker in figure 1 (solid line, $S_k = 1.15$, $A_s = -0.51$) was produced by the CS model, in a simulation which commenced with an initially monochromatic wave of IMS = 0.25 (Initial Monochromatic Steepness).
-Such a wave profile visually looks realistic for a breaker and corresponds to, or even exceeds, experimental values of skewness and asymmetry for breaking waves previously observed (e.g. up to $A_s = -0.5$ instantaneously in Caulliez (2002) or $A_s = -0.2$ on average in Young & Babanin (2006)).
+Stokes wave is highly skewed ($S_k = 0.39$), but remains symmetric (i.e. $A_s = 0$).
+The incipient breaker in figure 1 (solid line, $S_k = 1.15$, $A_s = -0.51$) was produced by the CS model, in a simulation which commenced with an initially monochromatic wave of IMS = 0.25 (initial monochromatic steepness).
+Such a wave profile visually looks realistic for a breaker and corresponds to, or even exceeds, experimental values of skewness and asymmetry for breaking waves previously observed (e.g. up to $A_s = -0.5$ instantaneously in Caulliez 2002 or $A_s = -0.2$ on average in Young & Babanin 2006).
 It is worth noting that the steepness of the individual wave has grown very significantly at the point of the breaking: from IMS = 0.25 to $\epsilon = 0.335$.
-Result shown in figure 1 was obtained for initially assigned harmonic wave at wave number k = 1 and number of modes M = 1024.
+Result shown in figure 1 was obtained for initially assigned harmonic wave at wavenumber k = 1 and number of modes M = 1024.
 All other computations described below were conducted for an harmonic wave assigned at k = 16 and number of modes M = 2048.